5 Ingredient Chocolate Mousse is a no-fuss version of your favorite French dessert! It is light, fluffy, and decadently delicious. Bon appétit!

 - In a large mixing bowl, use a hand mixer or whisk to whip sugar and egg yolks for 2-3 minutes until well combined and creamy.

 - In a medium-sized sauce pan, heat 1 cup of the whipping cream over medium heat until it reaches a simmer.
 Make sure to stir as it heats up to prevent burning.
-Once the milk has reached a simmer, work quickly and carefully pour half of the hot milk in a steady stream into the egg mixture, whisking constantly to avoid curdling or cooking the eggs.
+Once the cream has reached a simmer, work quickly and carefully pour half of the hot whipping cream in a steady stream into the egg mixture, whisking constantly to avoid curdling or cooking the eggs.

-- Immediately pour the egg mixture back into the saucepan, whisking constnatly.
+- Immediately pour the egg mixture back into the saucepan, whisking constantly.
 Return to a medium heat and whisk constantly until mixture thickens, approximately 5 minutes.

 - Remove from heat and stir the chocolate into the hot mixture.
 Stir until all the chocolate has melted.